 The Distribution Priority Area (DPA) is calculated and applied by the Department of Health (DOH) to catchment areas (locations) to promote equity in healthcare.

-Holding DPA status indicates that your catchment area a may have a shortage of doctors/health services compared to the annual DOH benchmarks, which are based on population health data.
+Holding DPA status indicates that your catchment area may have a shortage of doctors/health services compared to the annual DOH benchmarks, which are based on population health data.